 Developing superior inbreds

-It might surprise some people to learn that the majority of the life cycle of a Monsanto corn line is spent as a conventional, non-GMO plant.
+It might surprise some people to learn the majority of the life cycle of a Monsanto corn line is spent as a conventional, non-GMO plant.
 That’s because our corn breeders spend years using germplasm and native traits from all over the world to develop superior genetics with traditional breeding methods.
 They screen and test hundreds of thousands of lines before making decisions on which ones should be advanced in the pipeline.

 As a colleague and corn breeder described to me, traits such as insect and herbicide resistance are added later to protect the potential of the genetics breeders like him spent years developing.
 After years of breeding, testing, and finally trait integration, a fraction of those lines get handed off to my group in pre-commercial production for further development.